wazuh/wazuh-documentation/source/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-server-class.rst

   `Default: '1514'`

 $server_package_version
-  Modified client.pp and server.pp to accept package versions as parameter.
+  Modified client.pp and server.pp to accept package versions as a parameter.

   `Default installed`